 On March 21, 1937, residents of the southern coastal town of Ponce, Puerto Rico marched peacefully through the streets underneath the glowing heat of the morning sun.
 It was Palm Sunday.

 One year earlier, Pedro Albizu Campos, an attorney and then-president of the Puerto Rican Nationalist Party, had been arrested and tried on the grounds of “attempting to overthrow the U.S. government”.
 Campos was a Ponce native and graduate of Harvard Law School.
-In 1934, he successfully challenged the United States’ colonial grip on Puerto Rico after litigating an agricultural strike that nearly quadrupled the wages of U.S.-employed sugar cane workers across the island.
+In 1934, he successfully challenged the United States’ colonial grip on Puerto Rico after litigating an agricultural strike that nearly quadrupled the wages of sugar cane workers on U.S.-owned plantations.

-The United States swiftly appointed Blanton C. Winship as the new governor of Puerto Rico in response to the revolt.
+The United States swiftly appointed Blanton C. Winship as the governor of Puerto Rico in response to the revolt.
 Winship, a former military lawyer, initiated an extensive effort to revamp Puerto Rico’s police force with military-grade training and weaponry.
 Puerto Rico’s Chief of Police, E. Francis Riggs, whose father owned a bank of the same name, promised in the wake of the strike that “there will be war to the death against all Puerto Ricans.”
-Soon, those suspected of having ties to Campos and the Nationalist Party, as well as those demonstrating anti-colonial views, were surveilled, interrogated, arrested, and in some cases killed in operations led by the insular police force and the FBI.
-These tactics would continue and intensify for decades.
+Soon, those suspected of having ties to Campos and the Nationalist Party were surveilled, interrogated, arrested, and in some cases killed in operations led by the insular police force and the FBI.
+These tactics would continue and intensify for decades as Puerto Ricans organized for independence.

-On this particular Sunday, men, women, and children marched through town in Campos’ name.
+On this particular Sunday, men, women, and children marched through town accompanied by a group of nationalist cadets, unarmed and dressed in black and white uniform.
 Police opened fire under orders from Winship.
 Officers killed 19 locals by the end of the demonstration.
 They wounded two hundred more with clubs and guns.
 Two officers were shot in the ensuing chaos.

 Stories of the Ponce Massacre and Puerto Rico’s following insurrections colored Elizam Escobar’s childhood imagination.
 The now-esteemed Puerto Rican artist was born in Ponce in 1948.
 The nationalist movement boiled with urgent radiance around him – Escobar’s grand-uncle had been at Ponce.
 His mother’s brother was the first nationalist killed in a 1950 uprising in a neighboring town.